Esri/explorer-integration/README.md

 ##### `wkid`, `rotation`, `markup`

-#### Specify a custom rotation

-Optionally, Explorer can also open the map to a custom rotation.
-When specifying a `rotation`, a `center` and `scale` must also be provided.
+In addition to providing a `center` and `scale`, you can optionally specify any combination of the `wkid`, `rotation`, and `markup` parameters.
+When using these parameters, you must also provide a `center` and a `scale`.
+- `wkid`: Provide `center` in a different spatial reference.
+Defaults to WKID: 4326 (WGS84) if nothing provided.

-`rotation`: Sets the rotation in degrees that the map should be rendered.
+- `rotation`: Rotate the given map 0-360 degrees.
+Sets the rotation in degrees that the map should be rendered.
 Acceptable values range from 0 - 360.

-The following example URL displays a Public Web Map centered on a coordinate pair with a rotation applied to the map:
+- `markup`: Enable markup mode when opening a map.

+The following example URL's show how these parameters can be used together to further customize the map viewing experience.
 ```
-arcgis-explorer://?itemID=2adf08a4a1a84834a773805a6e86f69e&center=43.656789,-70.278083&scale=90000&rotation=180
+arcgis-explorer://?itemID=413fd05bbd7342f5991d5ec96f4f8b18&center=43.649982,-70.29185&scale=2000&rotation=180
+arcgis-explorer://?itemID=413fd05bbd7342f5991d5ec96f4f8b18&center=4833809.06,395819.70&scale=2000&wkid=26919&rotation=180
+arcgis-explorer://?itemID=413fd05bbd7342f5991d5ec96f4f8b18&center=4833809.06,395819.70&scale=2000&wkid=26919&rotation=180&markup=true
 ```

+##### `bookmark`

+##### `search`

 #### Errors
 If an error is encountered when processing a URL scheme, the user will receive an alert.